Buckle up for a ride with no wild maneuvers, overtakes or any crazy racing action – but a high Safety Rating as a reward.

 - Race length should be +20 minutes, so there are enough laps to gain bonus points

-- Set the number or opponents to 18, so there are not too many cars
+- Set the number of opponents to 18, so there are not too many cars

 - Select an AI difficulty you know is beatable for you, but only by a slight margin

 Don’t focus on winning, just play it safe.
 Try to go side-by-side to other vehicles as much as possible for extra points.
-For us, racing GT3 cars at Spa had the most impact on our SA number.
+We found that racing GT3 cars at Spa had the most impact on our SA number.
 So, stay safe and boost that rating with just a few single player races!